+Epilepsy care - your rights

-Care and treatment: your rights and choices 1 Early access to specialist diagnosis and care
+Early access to specialist diagnosis and care

-Our 'Care and treatment: your rights and choices' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
+Our 'Epilepsy care - your rights' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
 'Rights' are in the NHS Constitution and the Handbook to the NHS Constitution, and you are entitled to them by law.
 Where we say 'you should', you may not have a legal right, but these are recommendations made in the NICE (National Institute for Health and Care Excellence) guideline on epilepsy.